chiwaichan/prefix-list-of-ec2-private-ip-addresses-using-eventbridge/README.md

 Here we can see the details of the EC2 instance provisioned in a "Running" state.
 Take note of the Private IPv4 address.
 ![8](https://github.com/chiwaichan/blog-assets/raw/main/images/maintain-a-prefix-list-of-ec2-private-ip-adresses-using-eventbridge/8-ec2-instance.png)

-This is a Prefix List provisioned; here we can see the Private IPv4 address of the EC2 instance in the Prefix list entries.
+This is the Prefix List provisioned; here we can see the Private IPv4 address of the EC2 instance in the Prefix list entries.
 Also, note that the Max Entries is currently set to 1.
 ![9](https://github.com/chiwaichan/blog-assets/raw/main/images/maintain-a-prefix-list-of-ec2-private-ip-adresses-using-eventbridge/9-prefix-list.png)

 # Stopping the running EC2 Instance